 If nominal wage rates are downwardly rigid, low inflation has the potential to affect adjustment in labour markets and even the equilibrium rate of unemployment.
 The issue of downward nominal rigidity is thus critical to defining the appropriate long-run target for monetary policy.
-Since different researchers have reached quite different conclusions regarding both the extent of downward nominal-wage rigidity and its impact on employment, there is a need for further work on this question.3 The seminar paper by Jean Farès and Thomas Lemieux on downward nominal-wage rigidity and that by Paul Beaudry and Matt Doyle on the shape of the Phillips curve at low inflation, approach this issue from different perspectives.4 Farès and Lemieux test for the presence of downward rigidity, using wage data to study whether the "wage" Phillips curve became flatter during the low-inflation years of the 1990s.
+Since different researchers have reached quite different conclusions regarding both the extent of downward nominal-wage rigidity and its impact on employment, there is a need for further work on this question.2 The seminar paper by Jean Farès and Thomas Lemieux on downward nominal-wage rigidity and that by Paul Beaudry and Matthew Doyle on the shape of the Phillips curve at low inflation, approach this issue from different perspectives.3 Farès and Lemieux test for the presence of downward rigidity, using wage data to study whether the "wage" Phillips curve became flatter during the low-inflation years of the 1990s.
 The empirical section of the Beaudry and Doyle paper tests for a change in the slope of the "price" Phillips curve at low inflation and then considers whether downward rigidity or some other factor is the likely cause of any change.

-Two of the seminar papers compare a policy regime that targets inflation with one that targets the price level (defined to include a trend path for the price level).
+Two of the seminar papers compare a policy regime that targets inflation with one that targets the price level (defined to include a price-level path with a trend growth rate).
 Dinah Maclean and Hope Pioro use the Bank of Canada's main model for economic projections and policy analysis to examine how incorporating an element of price-level targeting in the conduct of monetary policy would affect the variability of output and inflation.
 A paper by Richard Barnett and Merwan Engineer surveys the theoretical literature to identify the conditions under which price-level targeting has advantages over inflation targeting.

-Two other papers framed the seminar by providing a broader perspective of the relevant issues.
-To begin, Frederic Mishkin drew upon international evidence to review key topics in inflation targeting.
+Two other papers framed the seminar by providing a broader perspective of the relevant issues, including the choice between pricelevel and inflation targeting and the optimal level for the long-run inflation rate.
+To begin, Frederic Mishkin drew upon international evidence to address these questions.
 Canada became the second country to adopt explicit inflation targets in 1991.
 Since then, a number of other industrialized countries and some emerging economies have followed a similar course.
 The experiences of these countries can provide valuable lessons to guide the Canadian decision on the long-run target.
 To conclude the seminar, Michael Parkin considered what kind of targets would lead to a monetary policy that contributes most to the economic welfare of Canadians.

-Some important issues in the choice of the long-run target were not included as separate topics on the seminar agenda.5 One of these is the implication for monetary policy of the zero lower bound on nominal interest rates.
-We can learn from the considerable research being done elsewhere on this issue and from previous work done for Canada.6
+Some important issues in the choice of the long-run target were not included as separate topics on the seminar agenda.4 One of these is the implication for monetary policy of the zero lower bound on nominal interest rates.
+We can learn from the considerable research being done elsewhere on this issue and from previous work done for Canada.5 and Thomas Lemieux (University of British Columbia)